The Best Day trips from Yerevan

 Armenia is your quintessential travel destination- beautiful landscapes, contrasting topography, changing microclimates, did I also mention extremely budget friendly?
 Straddling between Asia & Europe, Armenia is considered one of the oldest countries in the world with recorded history dating back 3500 years.

 To love Armenia means to love its love for monasteries.
-They are in abundance and the locals would urge you to visit them all, what with all the fascinating folklores associated to each of one of them.
+They are in abundance and the locals would urge you to visit them all, what with all the fascinating folklores associated with each of them.

 While visiting Armenia, it is a good option to base yourself in Yerevan and do day trips to the various attractions spread around the country.
 Also, most hotels are located within Yerevan, with lesser options as you venture deep into its countryside.
 Something that will definitely change in the near future, thanks to the influx of tourists.

 Khor Virap Monastery